plooney/kretz/paper.md

 # Summary
 The Kretzfile format is used to store 3D ultrasound data from GE Voluson ultrasound scanners.
 The geometry used in these files is a toroidal coordinate system.
 Cartesian coordinates are required to allow application of advanced image libraries like ITK and scikit-image.
 We present ITK transformation and utilities to convert Kretzfiles to cartesian coordinates.
-Previous work [@SklicerHeart] has enabled the reading of kretz files and approximate coordinate transformations.
+Previous work [@SlicerHeart] has enabled the reading of kretz files and approximate coordinate transformations.
 This work will enable medical imaging researchers to investigate clinically 3D ultrasound.

 # Tests